-Sterling steadies after worst week in nine months versus euro
+Sterling steadies after worst week in 9 months versus euro

 3 Min Read

-LONDON (Reuters) - Sterling steadied on Friday but was on track to record its worst week against the euro in nine months, with the single currency rallying across the board on bets that the European Central Bank was on track to tighten monetary policy next year.
+LONDON, July 21 (Reuters) - Sterling steadied on Friday but was on track to record its worst week against the euro in nine months, with the single currency rallying across the board on bets that the European Central Bank was on track to tighten monetary policy next year.

-The pound sank to an eight-month low of 89.91 pence EURGBP=D3 earlier in the day, extending the falls of the previous day after ECB chief Mario Draghi said possible changes to the central bank's expansive stimulus programme would be discussed in the autumn.
+The pound sank to an eight-month low of 89.91 pence earlier in the day, extending the falls of the previous day after ECB chief Mario Draghi said possible changes to the central bank's expansive stimulus programme would be discussed in the autumn.

 Though he kept the door open to further easing, investors interpreted Draghi's comments as less dovish than previous ECB meetings and the euro shot up broadly, hitting its highest levels in almost two years against the dollar.